SQ-UI/ng-sq-ui/docs/bounty-program.md

 ## SQ-UI team preserves its rights to change reward program:

+> You are not eligible to participate in this program if you have criminal background (including malicious OSS contributions on any platform)
 > We might cancel or temporarily stop the bounty program if we run out of DEV tokens
 > We can increase the bounty rewards if more people are staking DEV tokens to our project

+Thank you for your support.